 Also called vascular ultrasound scanning, vascular sonogram or duplex ultrasound, vascular ultrasound involves exposing part of the body to high-frequency sound waves to produce pictures of organs and systems inside of the body.
-Unlike a traditional X-ray or CT scan, vascular ultrasound in Atlanta at DeKalb Medical does not use ionizing radiation X-ray.
+Unlike a traditional X-ray or CT scan, vascular ultrasound in Atlanta at Emory Decatur Hospital and Emory Hillandale does not use ionizing radiation X-ray.

 A radiologist, a physician specifically trained to supervise and interpret radiology examinations such as ultrasound or sonogram, will analyze the images from your ultrasound.
 He or she will send a signed report to your primary care or referring physician, who will share the results of your vascular ultrasound or sonogram with you.

-Usually there is no special preparation when you have a vascular ultrasound at DeKalb Medical.
+Usually, there is no special preparation when you have a vascular ultrasound at Emory Decatur Hospital and Emory Hillandale.

-Your physician will contact DeKalb Medical to schedule your vascular access procedure for you.
+Your physician will contact us to schedule your vascular access procedure for you.

-If your vascular access procedure will be performed at DeKalb Medical at North Decatur, you will go to the hospital’s central registration area.
+If your vascular access procedure will be performed at Emory Decatur Hospital, you will go to the hospital’s central registration area.

-If your vascular access procedure is being performed at DeKalb Medical at Hillandale, go to the hospital’s registration area.
+If your vascular access procedure is being performed at Emory Hillandale, go to the hospital’s registration area.